 What we’re doing to make a difference on campus

-Using our Air Quality Supersite and Manchester Urban Observatory, we combine expertise from the Manchester Environmental Research Institute, the Manchester Urban Institute, the Data Science Institute, and Digital Futures to underpin world-leading research into air quality and help Greater Manchester achieve its goal of becoming a green city region.
+Using our Air Quality Supersite and Manchester Urban Observatory, we combine expertise from the Manchester Environmental Research Institute, the Manchester Urban Institute, the Institute for Data Science and Artificial Intelligence, and Digital Futures to underpin world-leading research into air quality and help Greater Manchester achieve its goal of becoming a green city region.

 Our Sustainable Resources Plan focuses on carbon reduction, energy efficiency, water conservation, sustainable travel, waste reduction, sustainable buildings (including technical spaces and construction), responsible purchasing, sustainable IT services and sustainable catering and conferencing.